pyrytakala/public/reviews/switches.md

 - easy reset if there are connection failures
 - allowed distance between gateway and switch
 - more switches can be bought separately
+- can integrate with desired auto-detection devices (motion sensor, camera, etc.)

 ## assessment
 - mi|home: